joshuakatt/Evo_Cluster/README.md

 Particularly useful when dealing with a dataset with a large number of features, eg: 50+

+TODOs:
+- I still have to create sufficient unit test files.
+- Modify centroid distances to scale with number of clusters to allow for practical population fitness evaluation.

 ## Features

 - **Feature Selection**: Dynamically selects the optimal set of features for clustering.